-The following topic touches upon an important issue for 2 billion Muslims around the world.
-News sites like Bloomberg, Quora, gulf news, etc. have discussed whether the lab-grown meat is Halal.
-Marketers who are targeting Muslim consumers need to know the nitty-gritty details of this issue as it will help them make decisions important for their businesses.
+The following topic touches on an important issue for 2 billion Muslims around the world.
+News sites such as Bloomberg, Quora, Gulf News, etc. have discussed whether lab-grown meat is halal.
+Marketers targeting Muslim consumers need to know the nitty-gritty of this issue as it will help them make important decisions for the growth of their Halal business.

-The question of whether humans should be consuming meat or not has become a multi-faceted one in recent years.
-While many people have ditched the various sources of meat-based foods for nutritional and health considerations, others are more concerned with the environment and the sustainability of current lifestyles.
+The question of whether or not people should eat meat has become a multi-faceted issue in recent years.
+While many people have abandoned the various sources of meat-based food for nutritional and health reasons, others are more concerned with the environment and the sustainability of current lifestyles.

-Consuming meat has been a human practice for as long as history has been recorded.
-Needing its proteins and fats for energy, humans have grown fond of meats taken from several animals that continue to be hugely farmed, particularly for this reason.
+The consumption of meat has been a human practice for as long as history has been recorded.
+Needing its proteins and fats for energy, humans have developed a taste for meat from a variety of animals that continue to be farmed on a large scale for this very reason.

 In December 2020, lab-grown meat went on sale for the very first time, when US-based company Eats Just offered its products in Singapore after authorities’ approval.